dparrini/sublime_anafas/README.md

 Anafas file syntax definitions and auto complete for Sublime Text 3.

+Anafas is a power system fault analysis tool.
+Network data is specified in a positional/fixed file format delimited by execution codes.

-🇵🇹-🇧🇷 Coloração de sintaxe e autocompletar para arquivos do Anafas no Sublime Text 3.
+🇵🇹 🇧🇷 Coloração de sintaxe e autocompletar para arquivos do Anafas no Sublime Text 3.

 ## Features